PRINCE-OBOT/WEB-NOTE/JavaScript.md

 use console when you want to display the output.

 ## Map
-map are use in place of object when you don't want your code to rely on just retrieving information with just string as in object.
+map are use in place of object when you don't want your code to rely on just retrieving information with just string as it is in object.

 **map parameters**
 **key** : it does not rely on string unlike object, it can be literal anything, it is use to get the map value